ds4se/admin/lessons.md

 # How to use Github for "journal" reviews

+_the following assumes that 3 or 4 shell scripts auto-creating issues etc is enough to tame Github for writing and reviewing papers._

 Under the convention that authors known the names of their reviewers, then...

 ## Need some scripts to autogen some stuff